Peter Jahr: Early beginnings

-Member of the European Parliament, 2009–present
+Member of the European Parliament, 2009–2024

 In 2009 Jahr left the Bundestag to become a Member of the European Parliament.
-In Parliament, he has since been serving on the Committee on Petitions.
-In 2019, he also joined the Committee on Regional Development, where he serves as the rapporteur on the reform of the European Union's Common Agricultural Policy (CAP).
+In Parliament, he served on the Committee on Petitions.
+In 2019, he also joined the Committee on Regional Development, where he served as the rapporteur on the reform of the European Union's Common Agricultural Policy (CAP).
 From 2009 until 2019, he was a member of the Committee on Agriculture and Rural Development.

-In addition to his committee assignments, Jahr has been member of the Delegation to the EU-Armenia, EU-Azerbaijan and EU-Georgia Parliamentary Cooperation Committees and the Delegation to the Euronest Parliamentary Assembly.
+In addition to his committee assignments, Jahr was a member of the Delegation to the EU-Armenia, EU-Azerbaijan and EU-Georgia Parliamentary Cooperation Committees and the Delegation to the Euronest Parliamentary Assembly.
 He is a substitute on the Committee on Budgets and the Delegation for relations with Iraq.
-He is also a member of the European Parliament Intergroup on Children’s Rights.
+He was also a member of the European Parliament Intergroup on Children’s Rights.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Jahr was part of the working group on agriculture, led by Julia Klöckner, Christian Schmidt and Anke Rehlinger.
 On the local level, he is a member of the City council of Lunzenau since 1994 and was a member of the District council of Mittweida from 1994 to 2008.

+Ahead of the 2024 elections, Jahr announced that he would not stand again but instead resign from active politics by the end of the parliamentary term.